eshnil2000/SSL-Apache2-VirtualHost/README.md

 # SSL-Apache2-VirtualHost-NodeApp
 ## Any Node app on any port converted to SSL
 #### https://mydomain.com/api-design will get the node app on http://mydomain.com:8082/
-#### http://mydomain.com/ will get the app on http://mydomain.com:3001/
+#### https://mydomain.com/ will get the app on http://mydomain.com:3001/

+#### Contents of /etc/apache2/sites-available/000-default-le-ssl.conf

 ```
 <IfModule mod_ssl.c>